rordenlab/dcm2niix/README.md

 ```
 `dcm2niix` will be created in the `bin` subfolder.
 To install on the system run `make install` instead of `make` - this will copy the executable to your path so you do not have to provide the full path to the executable.

+In rare case if cmake fails with the message like `"Generator: execution of make failed"`, it could be fixed by ``sudo ln -s `which make` /usr/bin/gmake``.

 **optional building with OpenJPEG:**

 Support for JPEG2000 using OpenJPEG is optional.
 To build with OpenJPEG change the cmake command to `cmake -DUSE_OPENJPEG=ON ..`: